 - Cam Heyward continues to develop.
 We saw him get better and better last season, and he continues to grow this season.
 It’s hard to argue against he and Timmons being the two best players on this defense.

 - The coaching is suspect at times.
 This is always a hard thing for me.
 Coaches look great when they have great players and look bad when they have bad players.
 It’s hard to blame everything on the coaches (though some do) when the players are the ones failing to execute on the field.
 Do I agree with all of Todd Haley’s play calls?
 Not at all, but I also realize that Haley isn’t the one dropping balls or overthrowing wide open receivers or taking stupid penalties.
 Do I think Dick LeBeau’s scheme may be outdated in today’s NFL?
-Possibly, but I also think he’s handcuffed by his defensive personnel–I mean, running a 3-4 defense with a mediocre or worse nose tackle is not ideal (miss you, Big Snack!)
+Possibly, but I also think he’s handcuffed by his defensive personnel–I mean, running a 3-4 defense with a mediocre or worse nose tackle is not ideal (we miss you, Big Snack!)
 Do I think Mike Tomlin has stumbled at times in the handling of this team?
 Absolutely.
 But then he makes a genius call on the AB pass play and uses his timeouts correctly in the Houston game, and leaves us all a bit shocked.

-Beating the Colts this weekend would be a HUGE statement for this team.
+Beating the Colts this weekend would be a huge statement for this team.
 It’s also a very tall task for a team that allowed Mike Glennon to throw a last-second, game-winning touchdown in Heinz Field.
-Andrew Luck is much, much better than Mike fucking Glennon.
+Andrew Luck is much, much better than Mike Glennon.
 In fact, this season Andrew Luck is better than just about anybody not named “Peyton” or “Aaron.”
-He’s been outstanding (and has also made me look like a goddamn genius for drafting T.Y.
-Hilton, huzzah!)
+He’s been outstanding (and has also made me look like a genius for drafting T.Y.
+Hilton in my fantasy football league).
 He can beat a team throwing, running, or whatever the situation calls for.
 The Steelers may catch a break this week with Reggie Wayne being out.
 He’s still an incredible receiver, despite this being approximately his 35th year in the league.
 But as long as Luck’s on the field, this is going to be a tough game for the Steelers to win.
 I wouldn’t be surprised if they won—it would fit in nicely with the “WTF?” theme of the 2014 Steelers.
 I also wouldn’t be surprised if they got crushed.
 Literally, nothing this team could do would surprise me at this point.
 This is a team that has accepted and is unfazed by their starting inside linebacker vomiting during games.
 How could anything they do be shocking?
 They could trade Ben to the Bengals for some of that disgusting Cincinnati chili and while I’d be aghast and angry, I wouldn’t surprised (though I’d be appalled that anyone would actually want to eat Cincinnati chili).

 Will we know more about who the 2014 Steelers are after Sunday?
 Maybe, though I think many expect a loss and a win would probably be seen as a fluke.
 So chances are we’ll still be scratching our heads at this team next week.
 I think the Colts will win, but if Lawrence Timmons pukes, all bets are off.